Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: User Logic for auxiliary systems

 \subsection{Calibration pulser control}

-The \gls{TPC} employs a calibration pulser system to inject charge onto the readout pads, allowing for testing of the full electronics processing chain with a well defined input signal.
-The pulser system employs one channel for each \gls{GEM} stack, resulting in four channels per sector and 144 channels for the full \gls{TPC}.
-The electronics is distributed into two crates with 72 channels each, one for each side of the detector.
-Similar to the laser control, the \gls{UL} provides a \SI{5}{\MHz} pulser clock that is synchronized with the SAMPA sampling clock.
-When a pulser firing is requested—typically via the trigger system—the controller logic generates a signal aligned with the pulser clock and tailored to the interface requirements of the pulser system.
-Together with the pulser clock, this signal is transmitted to the pulser through the corresponding pulser \gls{SyncBox}.
+The \gls{TPC} calibration pulser system injects charge onto the readout pads, allowing the full electronics chain to be tested with a well-defined input signal.
+One pulser channel is provided per \gls{GEM} stack, corresponding to four channels per sector and 144 channels for the entire \gls{TPC}.
+The electronics is distributed over two crates with 72 channels each, one for each side of the detector.

+Similar to the laser control, the \gls{UL} provides a \SI{5}{\MHz} pulser clock synchronized with the SAMPA sampling clock.
+When a pulser firing is requested—typically via the trigger system—the controller generates a signal aligned with this clock and adapted to the pulser interface.
+Together with the pulser clock, the signal is transmitted to the pulser via the corresponding pulser \gls{SyncBox}.